opengeospatial/geopackage/guidance/implementation_guide.md

 > NOTE: This capability is still under development.

+#### Feature Attribute Visualization
+###### Level 0
+Attributes may be used internally but are not exposed to the user by

+###### Level 1
+Features are visualized using hard-coded styling rules.

+###### Level 2
+Features are styled through the GeoPackage client using styling rules that are provided by the client (perhaps based on content type) or defined by the user through the client.

+###### Level 3
+Features styles are encoded as part of Contexts (see above) that are included as part of the GeoPackage.

+> NOTE: This capability is still under development.

 ### Attributes
 Attributes tables are non-spatial data that may be joined as part of a view.
 This eliminates a potential source of redundancy and bloat in GeoPackage files.

+###### Level 0
+Attribute information is duplicated across multiple feature tables instead of being stored in a separate attributes table.

 ###### Level 1
 GeoPackage-writing software creates views to join feature tables and attribute tables.
 (GeoPackage clients are then able to utilize these views as they would a table, but only in a read-only mode.)